nus-cs2103/website-base/admin/tp-expectations.md

 **TIC4001 vs TIC4002**{.text-info}

-TIC4002 focuses on aspect 6 in particular, as TIC4001 already covered 2-5 above (but you should improve on the 2-5 in this module as well).
+TIC4002 focuses on aspect 6 in particular, as TIC4001 already covered 2-5 above (but you should improve on the 2-5 in this course as well).
 </box>

 <span id="tp-direction">